hiropppe/takeGo/README.md

-# bambooStone
+# takeGo
 This is partial and incomplete implementation of Shodai AlphaGo (AlphaGo Fan).
-Code was written in 2018 inspired by Ray and RocAlphaGo but it's not very good code.
+Code was written in 2017 inspired by Ray and RocAlphaGo but it's not very good code.
 I rewrite it when I have time for my old age:-)

 CGOS rating does not reach 2600.
 http://www.yss-aya.com/cgos/19x19/cross/take.html